santiago-sanitation-systems/Santiago.jl/README.md

 fewSys = select_systems(allSys, 6)

 ```
+The slowest part is `build_systems`, therefore we cache the output in
-Only the first step is slow, so you may want to cache the result.
-Step 2 and 3 can be iterated quickly.
+this example.
+Steps 2 and 3 are fast and can be iterated quickly.

 ## References